 Overall, this is a very comfortable headset—the band clamps down pretty tight, which makes it feel very secure, and creates a great seal too—but the headphones aren’t very deep.
 My ears usually made contact with the fabric covering the speakers.
 Something like that might get a little uncomfortable during long gameplay sessions for people with especially large ears.
 I never had an issue, but when you’re using something for hours on end, even minor quibbles can turn into serious discomfort.

 My time gaming with the Arctis 1 was a real treat.
 The USB-C dongle and USB-A adapter made gaming on the Switch convenient, but they also open up other options.
-The Arctis 1 works just as well on the Playstation 4 and PC as the Switch (the Xbox One still doesn’t support USB audio headsets that work on other platforms).
+The Arctis 1 works just as well on the Playstation 4 and PC as the Switch and Xbox One.

 Hopping from Untitled Goose Game on Switch, to The Outer Worlds on the Playstation 4, to games like Overwatch and League of Legends on PC, I never had any issues.
 This gaming headset handled the low-key jazzy soundtrack of Untitled Goose Game just as well as the gunfire-and-explosion-heavy profile of Overwatch.
 This is a stereo headset, so surround sound isn’t an option, though Overwatch’s game-level surround sound setting worked well.
 Surround sound isn’t necessary in most games, so this really isn’t an issue.